ABOUT JOHN WAITE

 The Wooden Heart-Acoustic Anthology Volume 1 and Volume 2, released in 2015 and 2017, respectively, found Waite exploring yet another dimension to his artistry, his deep rooted appreciation of acoustic flavored music.
 “The Wooden Heart thing was something I’d wanted to attempt since I started making records.
 I wrote just about anything that was any good on the acoustic; I always had an acoustic with me wherever I went.
 It’s actually more of a surprise that I didn’t do something like this sooner.”
 Framed against stark and stripped down production showcasing only vocals and acoustic guitar, the Wooden Heart records highlighted the core essence of the songs themselves, threading newly penned original compositions, reworkings of some of Waite’s favorite material from his solo career and The Babys alongside smartly chosen covers by the likes of Bob Dylan (“Girl From The North Country”), Donovan (“Catch The Wind”) and Richard Thompson, into an authentic and soul stirring musical statement.
 “The first release (Volume 1) was done on the spot, a day of recording and a day of mixing.
 It just happened!
 I didn’t stop to think too much about anything but feel.
 It’s what I do best.
 It was the most natural I’d felt in a recording studio.
 Two years later, I wanted to record Volume 2 but this time touch on the past.
 We were playing Wooden Heart shows across America to sold out crowds and I wanted the new release to reflect that with songs like “Isn’t It Time” to In “God’s Shadow” and “Downtown.”
 I included some of the original masters to make it what it became, an anthology.
 The Donovan song, “Catch The Wind” was recorded in a converted cowshed in deep winter in Wales five years ago; Hawkwind’s bass player turned it into Foal Studios.
 The studio was miles from anywhere at the end of a lane so that’s another song I always wanted to try.
 The Wooden Heart-Acoustic Anthology will continue.
 There’s endless possibilities to it now the ice is broken.”

-As 2018 unfolds with more live shows and new music in the offing, John Waite continues to forge his own singularly personal path, celebrating the present and engaged by the promise of the future.
+With more live shows and new music in the offing, John Waite continues to forge his own singularly personal path, celebrating the present and engaged by the promise of the future.
 The story is far from over for the Lancaster, England-born rock star/balladeer/storyteller who was inspired onto his musical path by blues, soul and country along with a deep connection to the Celtic folk music of his homeland.